w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 ---
-id: learn-elastic-scaling
-title: Parallel Computing
+title: Parallel Computing on Polkadot
-sidebar_label: Parallel Computing
-description: How the Polkadot Cloud achieves parallel computation to boost throughput.
+description: Explore how Polkadot achieves parallel computation and elastic scaling to boost throughput and efficiency.
-keywords: [elastic scaling, parachains, coretime, blockspace, parallel computing]
-slug: ../learn-elastic-scaling
 ---

 <!-- MessageBox -->